avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Take entrainment into account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Snow entrainment can be added to the simulation.
-One must provide an entrainment file and set the
+One must provide an entrainment shapefile
-``simType`` to ``ent``, ``entres`` or ``available``
+in ``Inputs/ENT`` and set the ``simType`` to ``ent``, ``entres`` or ``available``
 (see :ref:`com1DFAAlgorithm:Initialize release, entrainment and resistance areas`).
-In the entrainment areas defined by the entrainment file, particles can entrain mass through erosion or plowing process.
+In the entrainment areas defined by the entrainment shapefile, particles can entrain mass through erosion or plowing.
 In both mechanisms, one must account for three things:

-    - The change of mass due to the entrainment.
+    - change of mass due to the entrainment

-    - The change of momentum.
-Indeed, the entrained snow was accelerated from rest to the speed of the avalanche.
+    - change of momentum - entrained snow was accelerated from rest to the speed of the avalanche

-    - The loss of momentum due to the plowing or erosion phenomena.
-The entrained mass bounds with the ground
-    needs to be broken.
+    - loss of momentum due to the plowing or erosion processes -entrained mass bounds with the ground needs to be broken

-These 3 terms are further detailed in :ref:`Entrainment <theoryCom1DFA:Entrainment:>`.
+These three terms are further detailed in :ref:`Entrainment <theoryCom1DFA:Entrainment:>`.
 The parameters
-describing the phenomena can be set in the configuration file.
+used to compute these processes can be set in the configuration file.

 In the numerics, the mass is updated according to the entrainment model in
-:py:func:`com1DFAPy.DFAfunctionsCython.computeEntMassAndForce`.
+:py:func:`com1DFA.DFAfunctionsCython.computeEntMassAndForce`.
 The velocity is updated immediately
 after using an implicit formulation.